Hello treadmill, it’s been a while.

 Your (my) sparkling New Balance trainers are wasting away in your (my) closet after last year’s failed attempt at self-improvement.
 There, there.
 It’s another year, and yet another opportunity to be better.
 Resolve with abandon!

 What are your tricks that help you stick to your guns?
-Share them in the comments below.
+Share them—and your business resolutions—in the comments below.